-South Lanarkshire College is recognised as a high-performing college by its students, the Scottish Funding Council, Education Scotland and Investors in People.
-It contributes positively and significantly to the Outcomes for the Lanarkshire Region as a whole, performing above Regional targets and averages for student attainment and outcomes and delivering activity levels above the original allocation, to enable the combined outturn from the two colleges to meet the SFC target.
+South Lanarkshire College is recognised as a high-performing college by its students, the Scottish Funding Council, Education Scotland, employers and Investors in People.
+It contributes positively and significantly to the Outcomes for the Lanarkshire Region as a whole by meeting and exceeding targets and averages for student attainment and outcomes.

 The Financial Memorandum between The Lanarkshire Board and South Lanarkshire College was finalised in January 2016.
-In June 2019 a Memorandum of Understanding was jointly published that sets out clearly the relationship between the two colleges.
-The two Colleges in the Lanarkshire area work together across multiple areas and deliver outcomes that are combined together and monitored through the Regional Outcome Agreement.
+In June 2019 the Memorandum of Understanding was jointly published that sets out clearly the relationship between the two colleges.
+The two colleges in the Lanarkshire area work together across multiple areas and deliver outcomes that are combined together in relation to funding from SFC.
+These outcomes are monitored through the Regional Outcome Agreement.